dram1964/cloudarchitect/docs/azure/networking.md

 high-bandwidth connection between resources.

-A VPN Gateway can be used in one of the peered VNets to enable the other peers to access resources outside the VNet by allowing Gateway Transit.
+A VPN Gateway can be used in one of the peered VNets to enable the other peers to access resources outside the VNet.
 This would typically be used in the Hub VNet of a Hub-and-Spoke model to allow the spokes to communicate with on-prem networks via the Hub VPN Gateway.
+This setup requires 'Allow Gateway Transit' enabled in the hub VNet and 'Allow remote gateways' in the spoke VNets.

 VNet Peering is non-transitive, but you can configure user-defined routes and service chaining to provide transitivity.

 ## [VPN Gateway](https://learn.microsoft.com/en-us/azure/vpn-gateway/)

-A VPN Gateway can be used to connect Azure VNets and On-prem networks.
+A VPN Gateway can be used to connect Azure VNets and On-prem networks and typically provides
+<1 Gbps bandwidth.
 Only one VPN Gateway can be deployed per VNet, but multiple connections can be made to the same VPN Gateway.
 Connections can be:

 - Site to Site
 - VNet to VNet
 - Point to Site (connects an individual device)